thosgood/this-weeks-finds/markdown/201-250/week203.md

 > in turn from the greater that which is left never measures the one
 > before it, then the two magnitudes are incommensurable.

-He doesn\'t explicitly come out and apply it to what we now call the golden ratio - but how could he not have made the connection?
-For more info on the Greek use of continued fractions and the Euclidean algorithm, check out the chapter on \"antihyphairetic ratio theory\" in this book:
+He doesn't explicitly come out and apply it to what we now call the golden ratio - but how could he not have made the connection?
+For more info on the Greek use of continued fractions and the Euclidean algorithm, check out the chapter on "antihyphairetic ratio theory" in this book:

-6\) D. H. Fowler, The Mathematics of Plato\'s Academy: A New Reconstruction, Oxford U. Press, Oxford, 1987.
+6\) D. H. Fowler, The Mathematics of Plato's Academy: A New Reconstruction, Oxford U. Press, Oxford, 1987.

-Anyway, it\'s actually important in physics that the golden number is so poorly approximated by rationals.
-This fact shows up in the Kolmogorov- Arnold-Moser theorem, or \"KAM theorem\", which deals with small perturbations of completely integrable Hamiltonian systems.
+Anyway, it's actually important in physics that the golden number is so poorly approximated by rationals.
+This fact shows up in the Kolmogorov- Arnold-Moser theorem, or "KAM theorem", which deals with small perturbations of completely integrable Hamiltonian systems.
 Crudely speaking, these are classical mechanics problems that have as many conserved quantities as possible.
 These are the ones that tend to show up in textbooks, like the harmonic oscillator and the gravitational 2-body problem.
-The reason is that you can solve such problems if you can do a bunch of integrals - hence the term \"completely integrable\".
+The reason is that you can solve such problems if you can do a bunch of integrals - hence the term "completely integrable".

 The cool thing about a completely integrable system is that time evolution carries states of the system along paths that wrap around tori.
 Suppose it takes n numbers to describe the position of your system.
 Then it also takes n numbers to describe its momentum, so the space of states is 2n-dimensional.
-But if the system has n different conserved quantities - that\'s basically the maximum allowed - the space of states will be foliated by n-dimensional tori.
+But if the system has n different conserved quantities - that's basically the maximum allowed - the space of states will be foliated by $n$-dimensional tori.
 Any state that starts on one of these tori will stay on it forever!
 It will march round and round, tracing out a kind of spiral path that may or may not ever get back to where it started.